jetsettingpair/photoset_gallery/README.rst

 .. code-block:: html

-    <div class="photoset-gallery" data-photoset="72157606132043161"></div>
+    <div class="psgallery-set" data-photoset="72157606132043161"></div>
+    :
+    etc

-The following snippet of code sets up the library to look for all elements with the class "photoset-gallery".
-I don't yet support more then one on a page
+Multiple galleries are supported on one page.
+The following snippet of code sets up the library to look for all elements with the class "psgallery-set".
+This is only need once when the document is ready.

 .. code-block:: javascript